 We believe that play is a human right that all children deserve, regardless of housing status.
 We seek to help create a city that provides every opportunity for children to succeed by advocating for affordable housing, safe shelters, and a strong safety net that helps families bounce back from housing instability.
-Since 2003, our trained and screened volunteers have provided weekly activities, healthy snacks, and opportunities to play and learn for the children at emergency shelter and transitional housing sites in the District of Columbia.
-In the past ten years, Playtime volunteers have served thousands of children at 5 different sites throughout the city.

 Staff and volunteers serve as role models for youth and allies to the entire family with parent support and referrals, clothing and school supply donations, and opportunities to celebrate with holiday parties throughout the year.
 We provide field trips so children and youth can experience the rich culture of Washington, DC and take a break from weekends in a shelter.
 Through advocacy, we lift up the voices of families to ensure that safe, supportive shelters and affordable housing remain priorities for city leaders.

 In 2013, we launched the Preteen Program for children in grades 3-8 at the DC General Shelter to provide developmentally appropriate programming centered around social and emotional development, academic enrichment, and creative expression.

 Volunteers run Playtime in a beautiful baby room for 6 months to 3 year olds, as well as a big kids’ room where children ages 3-11 can choose activities from a variety of colorful and exciting stations.

 Playtime’s Preteen Program at D.C.
 General was founded in the fall 2013 to support the developmental needs of preteens.
 The program focuses on supporting children in grades 3-8 in active living, wellness and empowerment.